Working with families with physical illness: a systemic approach (CPD57)

 Aims and learning objectives

-The aim of the course is to enable you, as a professional, to reflect on the psychosocial aspects of your work with illness and disability using a systemic framework, thinking about families as a resource and a context for change.
-Seminars will offer you a theoretical understanding of the systemic model and skills you will need to apply when working with the physically ill.
+The aim of the course is to enable you, as a professional, to reflect on the psychosocial aspects of your work and feel more confident in using a systemic framework.

 Who is this course for?